zerophilmister/weather/README.md

 ## How to test project

+Please use an update Firefox or Chrome desktop browser to open the StackBlitz link which will create a web container in your browser for the application.

 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://stackblitz.com/github/zerophilmister/weather/)

 Enter a zipcode in the search bar to get current weather, hourly forecast and a daily forecast.